Call centers are the front line of customer service but many common call center problems can stand in the way of top-tier customer service.

 As a result, performance is lower than expected and your call center managers are continuously having to assist their agents.

 Training on a continuous basis is a great way to reinforce good practices and fix nasty habits.

-It’s normal if information doesn’t always sink in the first time around so it’s important to refresh and discuss any updates since the last training.
+It’s normal if the information doesn’t always sink in the first time so it’s important to refresh and discuss any updates since the last training.

 The classic call center is usually an open space with dozens of call center agents on the phone at the same time trying to listen and assist their customer over the loud chatter of agents all doing the exact same thing.

-This not only stressful, but can be distracting and make focusing on calls harder than it should be.
+This is not only stressful but can be distracting and make focusing on calls harder than it should be.

 Create private space

-Though cubicles may seem constrictive, they can make a big difference to reducing noise and distractions.
-Even short 2 feet walls around each desk can help your agents focus.
+Though cubicles may seem constrictive, they can make a big difference in reducing noise and distractions.
+Even short 2-foot walls around each desk can help your agents focus.
 Not to mention, dividing office space allows agents to have their own personal area and avoid fighting with their neighbors about a messy tabletop.

 Are you struggling with one of these common call center problems?
 Share with us how you tackled the issue and resolved it in the comment box down below!